FB

 Even confirmed sceptics report these tours fundamentally change how they perceive a city's streets and spaces.
 A simple alley becomes the stage for a tragic disappearance.
 A waterfront becomes the setting for impossible sightings — phantom dinghies, flickering lamps, footsteps behind you when no one is there.
 The stories are based on documented historical events: epidemics, executions, colonial tragedies, and unsolved crimes.
 The only difference is the darkness in which you're hearing them.

-🗺️ The Four Great Urban Legend Themes of Australia
+🗺️ The Four Great Themes of Dark Tourism

 🏚️